taig/soap/README.md

 ## Acknowledgements

-This library is highly inspired by [travisbrown/circe][2], especially for the serialization of case classes and ADTs as well as the integration of [export-hook][3].
+This library is highly inspired by [travisbrown/circe][2], especially for the serialization of case classes and ADTs.

 ## License